One of the more confusing aspects of Pivot Tables is layout options.

 But you can easily switch to Outline layout, or to Tabular layout.

 First, the Compact layout.
-The compact layout is the newest layout in Excel, and enabled by default for all new pivot tables.
-It's primary purpose it to save horizontal space.
-If you look closely at the first column, you'll notice that both the Customer and Product fields are included in the same column.
+The Compact layout is the newest layout in Excel, and is enabled by default for all new pivot tables.
+Its primary purpose is to save horizontal space.
+So if you look closely at the first column, you'll notice that both the Customer and Product fields are included in the same column.

 If I add another field, say "Category", as the first row label, all three fields appear in the same column.